ArborealCo/LNActivityIndicator/README.md

 Dependencies
 ============

-The animations depends on the QuartzCore framework, so be sure to add it to your project or you'll get a linker error when you build.
+The animation depends on the QuartzCore framework, so be sure to add it to your project or you'll get a linker error when you build.

 Usage
 =====